Garnet

 Hessonite: Fire

-The garnet group belongs to the neosilicate class and comprises 16 different minerals, each divided into different varieties.
-The majority of garnets appear during the formation of metamorphic rock, some are magmatic and others are the result of both types of formation.
+The garnet group belongs to the neosilicate class.
+It comprises 16 different minerals, each divided into different varieties.
+Most garnets are formed in metamorphic rocks, some in magmatic formations, and some in both.

-Almandine garnet is an and silicate, dark red to brown in color and its main deposits are found in India, Nepal, Scandinavia, Austria, Australia, Sri Lanka, Thailand, Alaska and Brazil.
+Almandine garnet is an and silicate, dark red to brown in color.
+Its main deposits are found in India, Nepal, Scandinavia, Austria, Australia, Sri Lanka, Thailand, Alaska and Brazil.

 Pyrope garnet is a silicate of aluminum and magnesium, its color is bright red to reddish-black, sometimes orange-brown.
-The main deposits are found in Bohemia, the Alps, the United States, Argentina, Madagascar, Russia and China.
+The main deposits are found in Bohemia, the Alps, the USA, Argentina, Madagascar, Russia and China.

 Rhodolite garnet is a blend of pyrope and almandine garnets.
 Its color is red-purple or dark red-pink.
 It is found mainly in India, Argentina and Sri Lanka.

-The grossular chromium variety comes mainly from Mali and contains chromium, which gives it its green color.
+The grossular chrome variety comes mainly from Mali.
+It contains chromium, which gives it its green color.

 The hessonite variety contains iron, which gives it its orange to yellow-brown color.
 It is found mainly in Namibia, Russia, Canada, Sri Lanka, Mexico and Italy.